-Ozone gas is generated by combining oxygen with electricity.
+Pool ozone gas is generated by combining oxygen with electricity using an ozone generator.
 It’s added to pool water after it goes through the filter and heater.

 This helps control the water clarity and appearance and gets organisms out of the pool.
 It doesn’t sanitize and kill bacteria, so you still need to add a low level of chlorine.

 Ozone has no effect on the pH levels of swimming pools, which means less pH adjustment.